-- 1. DISTGCT: couple distances between two atoms when doing general coupling theory processes.
-The format is a string containing two integers, separated by a space. - 2.
-GALACTIC_DYNAMICS: planetary simulations are made possible (just for fun) by setting this environment variable, which allows setting epsilon_r = -1 in the .mdp file.
+- 1. GMX_DO_GALACTIC_DYNAMICS: planetary simulations are made possible (just for fun) by setting this environment variable, which allows setting epsilon_r = -1 in the .mdp file.
 Normally, epsilon_r must be greater than zero to prevent a fatal error.
-See www.gromacs.org for example input files for a planetary simulation. - 3.
-GMX_ALLOW_CPT_MISMATCH: when set, runs will not exit if the ensemble set in the .tpr file does not match that of the .cpt file. - 4.
+See www.gromacs.org for example input files for a planetary simulation. - 2.
+GMX_ALLOW_CPT_MISMATCH: when set, runs will not exit if the ensemble set in the .tpr file does not match that of the .cpt file. - 3.
 GMX_CUDA_NB_EWALD_TWINCUT: force the use of twin-range cutoff kernel even if rvdw = rcoulomb after PP-PME load balancing.
-The switch to twin-range kernels is automated, so this variable should be used only for benchmarking. - 5.
+The switch to twin-range kernels is automated, so this variable should be used only for benchmarking. - 4.
 GMX_CUDA_NB_ANA_EWALD: force the use of analytical Ewald kernels.
+Should be used only for benchmarking. - 5.
+GMX_CUDA_NB_TAB_EWALD: force the use of tabulated Ewald kernels.
 Should be used only for benchmarking. - 6.
-GMX_CUDA_NB_TAB_EWALD: force the use of tabulated Ewald kernels.
-Should be used only for benchmarking. - 7.
 GMX_CUDA_STREAMSYNC: force the use of cudaStreamSynchronize on ECC-enabled GPUs, which leads to performance loss due to a known CUDA driver bug present in API v5.0 NVIDIA drivers (pre-30x.xx).
-Cannot be set simultaneously with GMX_NO_CUDA_STREAMSYNC. - 8.
+Cannot be set simultaneously with GMX_NO_CUDA_STREAMSYNC. - 7.
 GMX_CYCLE_ALL: times all code during runs.
-Incompatible with threads. - 9.
+Incompatible with threads. - 8.
 GMX_CYCLE_BARRIER: calls MPI_Barrier before each cycle start/stop call.

-- 10. GMX_DD_ORDER_ZYX: build domain decomposition cells in the order (z, y, x) rather than the default (x, y, z). - 11.
+- 9. $GMX_DD_ORDER_ZYX$: build domain decomposition cells in the order (z, y, x) rather than the default (x, y, z). - 10.
 GMX_DD_USE_SENDRECV2: during constraint and vsite communication, use a pair of MPI_SendRecv calls instead of two simultaneous non-blocking calls (default 0, meaning off).
-Might be faster on some MPI implementations. - 12.
+Might be faster on some MPI implementations. - 11.
 GMX_DLB_BASED_ON_FLOPS: do domain-decomposition dynamic load balancing based on flop count rather than measured time elapsed (default 0, meaning off).
 This makes the load balancing reproducible, which can be useful for debugging purposes.
-A value of 1 uses the flops; a value ¿ 1 adds (value 1)5% of noise to the flops to increase the imbalance and the scaling. - 13.
-GMX_DLB_MAX_BOX_SCALING: maximum percentage box scaling permitted per domain-decomposition load-balancing step (default 10) - 14.
-GMX_DD_RECORD_LOAD: record DD load statistics for reporting at end of the run (default 1, meaning on) - 15.
+A value of 1 uses the flops; a value ¿ 1 adds (value 1)5% of noise to the flops to increase the imbalance and the scaling. - 12.
+GMX_DLB_MAX_BOX_SCALING: maximum percentage box scaling permitted per domain-decomposition load-balancing step (default 10) - 13.
+GMX_DD_RECORD_LOAD: record DD load statistics for reporting at end of the run (default 1, meaning on) - 14.
 GMX_DD_NST_SORT_CHARGE_GROUPS: number of steps that elapse between re-sorting of the charge groups (default 1).
-This only takes effect during domain decomposition, so should typically be 0 (never), 1 (to mean at every domain decomposition), or a multiple of nstlist. - 16.
+This only takes effect during domain decomposition, so should typically be 0 (never), 1 (to mean at every domain decomposition), or a multiple of nstlist. - 15.
 GMX_DETAILED_PERF_STATS: when set, print slightly more detailed performance information to the .log file.
-The resulting output is the way performance summary is reported in versions 4.5.x and thus may be useful for anyone using scripts to parse .log files or standard output. - 17.
-GMX_DISABLE_SIMD_KERNELS: disables architecture-specific SIMD-optimized (SSE2, SSE4.1, AVX, etc.) non-bonded kernels thus forcing the use of plain C kernels. - 18.
+The resulting output is the way performance summary is reported in versions 4.5.x and thus may be useful for anyone using scripts to parse .log files or standard output. - 16.
+GMX_DISABLE_SIMD_KERNELS: disables architecture-specific SIMD-optimized (SSE2, SSE4.1, AVX, etc.) non-bonded kernels thus forcing the use of plain C kernels. - 17.
 GMX_DISABLE_CUDA_TIMING: timing of asynchronously executed GPU operations can have a non-negligible overhead with short step times.
-Disabling timing can improve performance in these cases. - 19.
-GMX_DISABLE_GPU_DETECTION: when set, disables GPU detection even if mdrun was compiled with GPU support. - 20.
+Disabling timing can improve performance in these cases. - 18.
+GMX_DISABLE_GPU_DETECTION: when set, disables GPU detection even if mdrun was compiled with GPU support. - 19.
 GMX_DISABLE_PINHT: disable pinning of consecutive threads to physical cores when using Intel hyperthreading.
-Controlled with mdrun -nopinht and thus this environment variable will likely be removed. - 21.
+Controlled with mdrun -nopinht and thus this environment variable will likely be removed. - 20.
 GMX_DISRE_ENSEMBLE_SIZE: the number of systems for distance restraint ensemble averaging.
-Takes an integer value. - 22.
+Takes an integer value. - 21.
 GMX_EMULATE_GPU: emulate GPU runs by using algorithmically equivalent CPU reference code instead of GPU-accelerated functions.
 As the CPU code is slow, it is intended to be used only for debugging purposes.
 The behavior is automatically triggered if non-bonded calculations are turned off using GMX_NO_NONBONDED case in which the non-bonded calculations will not be called, but the CPU-GPU transfer will also be skipped.